akashsky270498/Javascript/notes.md

 ===============================================================================================================================

 - Debugging => Debugging is the process of identifying, analysing & fixing the defects in the code to restore expected functionality.
 Debugging often involves using tools like debugger, logs & tests to pinpoint the issues.

+- Setter's and Getter's are used to control access and validation of an object properties while keeping the internal data encapsulated and protected.